arnavcs/ASCII-Art/README.md

 # ASCII-Art
-An project that takes images or text, and converts it into ASCII art
+A project that takes images, and converts it into ASCII art